jcppman/jcppman.github.io/src/contents/cv.md

 ##### Data Relation Inspector

-The goal of this web application is to reveal the inner relation of data.

 - Keywords: single page application; large-scale data visualization; canvas;
 complicated layout tricks;
 - Duration: 2014/09 - 2014/10